'Parentese,' not traditional baby talk, boosts a baby's language development - Local News 8

 “And then it’s slower, with pauses between phrases to give the baby time to participate in this social interaction,” Kuhl said.

-As it turns out, encouraging the “social brain” is key to boosting a baby’s speech and language development, said Kuhl.
+As it turns out, encouraging the “social brain” is key to boosting a baby’s speech and language development, said Kuhl, an internationally known pioneer in the use of brain imaging.

+And babies instinctively prefer it — as if they are wired to respond.
+Maybe they are.

+Kuhl shared a video from an older experiment starring 7-month-old “Paul” to illustrate a baby’s preference for parentese.

+In the black and white video, Paul sits on his mother’s lap in an enclosed space.
+On Paul’s left side, out of site behind a wall, a woman speaks eight seconds of parentese.
+On his right, a woman speaks in a normal adult tone.
+Paul samples both, then consistently prefers the voice speaking parentese.

-An internationally known pioneer in the use of brain imaging, Kuhl’s done studies that show when infants listen to speech, “not only does the auditory cortex area in their brain light up, but the motor areas that will eventually speak light up,” showing the baby is getting ready to talk back.
+Kuhl’s lab has done studies which show when infants listen to speech, “not only does the auditory cortex area in their brain light up, but the motor areas that will eventually speak light up,” she said, showing the baby is getting ready to talk back.

 “The more parents naturally use parentese in their homes when speaking to their children, the better and faster those language skills develop,” Kuhl said.
 “So, it turns out that parentese is a social catalyst for language.
 It gets kids not just listening but talking.”